hongshin/DataStructures/README.md

 ### Description

 A substring reverse operation makes a part of a given string reversed, while the oter parts remain.
-For example, a string `123456789` becomes `345176982`:
+For example, a string `123456789` becomes `345176982` with the following substring reversal operations:

-* reverse the substring that starts at index 1 and ends at 4 (i.e., `2345`)
+* reverse the substring that starts at index 1 and ends at 5 (i.e., `2345`)
 * reverse the substring that starts at index 4 and ends at 6 (i.e., `267`)
 * reverse the substring that starts at index 6 and ends at 8 (i.e., `289`)
 * reverse the substring that starts at index 0 and ends at 3 (i.e., `1543`)